Dynatrace/backstage-plugin/README.md

 entity via annotations.
 There are two types of notebook annotations supported:

 1. `notebook-id` annotation: the id of the notebook
-2. `notebook-url` annotation: the url of the notebook
+2. `notebook-url` annotation: the URL of the notebook

 When only one environment is registered, both types of annotations will work.
 If multiple environments are registered, only the `notebook-url` annotation will